I'm nearing retirement

-If you are still employed, but are also now receiving a state pension
+I'm still employed, but also now receiving a pension

 Your standard ITIS percentage rate will only collect the proportion of tax due from your employment income.
 You may therefore need to make a balancing payment at the end of the year.
 Alternatively, you can voluntarily increase your ITIS percentage or set up a direct debit to pay the difference.

 If you are self-employed and decide to retire you will also need to make provision to settle your previous year's tax bill.

 As self-employed people do not pay their tax under the ITIS system, payment is required in full by cheque.
 Alternatively you can set up a direct debit in advance to pay the tax in instalments by the due date.

 When I stop working

 Once you stop paying tax under ITIS (ie your employment ceases), you will need to settle future tax bills by payment on account.

 'Payment on account' means you'll be notified to pay half of your tax bill by 31 May.